open-resources/dash_curriculum/_sources/part2/chapter9.md

 **TODO: picture of datatable**

-We see that this `DataTable` is huge so let's filter for only a few countries and use the `page_size` property of `DataTables` to limit the rows shown to 10:
+We see that this dataset is huge so let's use the `page_size` property of `DataTables` to limit the rows shown to 10.
+We'll also filter the dataset to only look at a few countries:

 ```python
 # Import libraries